lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In a Rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.
 The Field Descriptions describe the header fields with the following entries:

-* Field ID (FID) designates a protocol and field (e.g. UDP Destination Port), unambiguously among all protocols that a SCHC compressor processes.
+* Field ID (FID) designates a protocol and field (e.g., UDP Destination Port), unambiguously among all protocols that a SCHC compressor processes.
 In the presence of protocol nesting, the Field ID also identifies the nesting.

-* Field Length (FL) represents the length of the field.
+* Field Length (FL) represents the length of the original field.
 It can be either a fixed value (in bits) if the length is known when the Rule is created or a type if the length is variable.
-The length of a header field is defined by its own protocol specification (e.g. IPv6 or UDP).
+The length of a header field is defined by its own protocol specification (e.g., IPv6 or UDP).
 If the length is variable, the type defines the process to compute the length and its unit (bits, bytes...).

 * Field Position (FP): most often, a field only occurs once in a packet header.
 However, some fields may occur multiple times.
 An example is the uri-path of CoAP.